Want more comfort and energy savings? Your guide to insulation upgrades

 Advantages:

-- provides high R-values per inch, making it effective in limited space applications
+- provides high R-value per inch, making it effective in limited space applications

 - offers excellent moisture resistance and durability